czbiohub-sf/flash/README.md

 If you would like to work with a different collection of genes, SNPs, or offtargets, we recommend working in a new git branch.
 (To create a new branch, run `git checkout -b BRANCHNAME`).

-## AMR Use Case

-FLASHit has been used to design guides to target antimicrobial resistance (AMR) genes.
-Those genes were gathered from:

-1) The Comprehensive Antibiotic Resistance Database ([CARD](https://card.mcmaster.ca/)) from McMaster University.
-Those genes are in `inputs/card`.
-2) [Resfinder](https://cge.cbs.dtu.dk/services/ResFinder/) from the Center for Genomic Epidemiology.
-Those genes are in `inputs/resfinder`.
-3) Additional resistance genes gathered from the literature.
-Those genes are in `inputs/additional`.

-AMR genes in the FLASH pipeline are canonically named with unique keys that look like this

-	GES-11__FJ854362__ARO_3002340
-	ermD__M29832__macrolide
-	fdg2__NC_000962.3__delamanid_additional

-Each such key consists of 3 fields separated by double underscore.

-The first field is a gene name, in the above example GES-11 or ermD or fdg2.

-The second field is a LOCUS or accession number of some sort.

-The third field is either

-   -- an ARO number for CARD genes, or

-   -- a Resfinder file name (usually an antibiotic name) for Resfinder genes, or

-   -- a tag usually consisting of an antibiotic name and the word "additional",
-	  for genes coming from the `inputs/additional/*.fasta` files

- These keys are inferred for genes from CARD and Resfinder, or user-supplied for genes from inputs/additional.
-The rules are strictly enforced, so if you are adding manually a gene under inputs/additional, and you neglect to specify a valid unique key or resistance tag, your gene will be rejected.

- Here is an example.
-Suppose you want to add the gene

- >NC_000962.3:490783-491793_fdg1 Mycobacterium tuberculosis H37Rv, complete genome
-GTGGCTGAACTGAAGCTAGGTTACAAAGCATCGGCCGAACAATTCGCACCGCGCGAGCTCGTCGAACTAG
-CCGTCGCCGCCGAAGCCCACGGCATGGACAGCGCGACCGTCAGCGACCATTTTCAGCCTTGGCGCCACCA
-...

-and you have the above in file inputs/additional/myantibiotic.fasta.
-It will be rejected unless you extend the header with two more tags, like so

->NC_000962.3:490783-491793_fdg1 Mycobacterium tuberculosis H37Rv, complete genome|flash_key:fdg1__NC_000962.3__myantibiotic_additional|flash_resistance:myantibiotic
-GTGGCTGAACTGAAGCTAGGTTACAAAGCATCGGCCGAACAATTCGCACCGCGCGAGCTCGTCGAACTAG
-CCGTCGCCGCCGAAGCCCACGGCATGGACAGCGCGACCGTCAGCGACCATTTTCAGCCTTGGCGCCACCA
-...

-"myantibiotic" should be replaced with the specific antibiotic that this gene confers resistance to, and should match the file name as well as the flash_resistance key added to the header above.

-Note the addition of the flash_key with value

-	fdg1__NC_000962.3__myantibiotic_additional

-where again myantibiotic should be replaced with the name of the specific antibiotic for this gene.